nuts-foundation/nuts-webpresence/en/jobs.md

 # Go Developer

-We’re looking for an experienced Go developer to join our development team until the end of this year (this is an assignment for a limited time, since it’s subsidized by a national program).
+We’re looking for an experienced Go developer to join our development team.
+This assignment is for a duration of 1 year.

 ## About Nuts
 Nuts is an initiative by around 30 parties in the Dutch healthcare domain.
-We build open standards and a reference implementation to solve the tedious work of creating save connections between electronic health records systems to exchange medical information.
+We build open standards and a reference implementation to solve the tedious work of creating safe connections between electronic health records systems to exchange medical information.
 Every EHR system spins up a local Nuts-node which becomes part of a large trust network.
 Your job will be developing these standards and implementing them in the Nuts-node software.

 ## What we expect of you
-You’ll be working on open source software, so you are the type of person that likes to share your work with the world.
+You’ll be working on open-source software, so you are the type of person that likes to share your work with the world.
 You like working with decentralized identity frameworks, blockchain-like solutions, peer-2-peer technology and various cryptographic schemes.
 We’re not just trying to build a healthcare infrastructure, we’re building an infrastructure that is fair, future-proof and scalable!
 Do you want to work on next-gen technology and do something good for the world at the same time?

 Since it’s an assignment for limited time, you’ll need to hit the ground running.
 This means you have a lot of experience with the Go programming language and you’re able to build systems from the ground up.